ASaiM/hmp_mock_tests/doc/report/report.md

 For species, the observations are different (Table \ref{taxo_distances}).
 No information is available on species composition with *EBI metagenomics* and dissimilarity scores are then equal to 1.
 With ASaiM framework, dissimilarity scores are slightly higher for species than for families but they remain close to 0.
 Composition in term of species are then similar in ASaiM framework communities and in mapping-based communities.

 ASaiM framework gives taxonomic results which are accurate, complete, precise and statistically supported.
-Moreover, the community structure found with the ASaiM framework is close to expected community structure of the mock community.
+Moreover, the community structure found with the ASaiM framework is close to the expected community structure of the mock community.

 ## Functional analyses